 Authors, please fill out the unanswered questions below.

 1. Microscopy: Does your protocol involve video microscopy, such as filming a complex dissection or microinjection technique?
-(Y/N)
+(N)

 Can you record movies/images using your own microscope camera?
-(Y/N)

 If no, JoVE will need to record the microscope images using our scope kit (through a camera port or one of the oculars).
 Please list the make and model of your microscope.